2 Haitian Americans detained in slaying of Haiti president

-PORT-AU-PRINCE, Haiti (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, a senior Haitian official said Thursday.
+PORT-AU-PRINCE, Haiti (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, Haitian officials said Thursday.

-Mathias Pierre, Haiti’s minister of elections, told The Associated Press that James Solages was among six people arrested in the 36 hours since the brazen killing of President Jovenel Moise by gunmen at his home in the pre-dawn hours Wednesday.

-Four other suspected assailants were killed in a gunfight with police and two are still missing, Pierre said.
-Earlier authorities had said seven suspects were killed.
+James Solages and Joseph Vincent were among 17 suspects detained in the brazen killing of President Jovenel Moïse by gunmen at his home in the pre-dawn hours Wednesday.
+Fifteen of them are from Colombia, according to Léon Charles, chief of Haiti’s National Police.
+He added that three other suspects were killed by police and eight others are on the run.
+Charles had earlier said seven were killed.

+“We are going to bring them to justice,” he said as the 17 suspects sat handcuffed on the floor during a press conference Thursday night.

+“A team was formed with the best investigators … they are going to send dates, flight times, financial information that is already being collected to be sent to Port-au-Prince,” Vargas said.

+The oldest suspect is 55 and the youngest, Solages, is 35, according to a document shared by Mathias Pierre, Haiti’s minister of elections.

-Pierre would not provide additional details about Solages’ background, nor would he provide the name of the second Haitian-American he said was arrested.
+He would not provide additional details about Solages’ background, nor provide the name of the second Haitian American.
+The U.S. State Department said it was aware of reports that Haitian Americans were in custody but could not confirm or comment.

-Solages describes himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.
+Solages described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.

 On his bio page for the charity, Solages said he previously worked as a bodyguard at the Canadian Embassy in Haiti.
-Calls to the foundation and Solages’ associates at the charity either did not go through or were not answered.
+The Canadian Embassy didn’t immediately comment; calls to the foundation and Solages’ associates at the charity either did not go through or weren’t answered.

-“The pursuit of the mercenaries continues,” said Léon Charles, director of Haiti’s National Police, in announcing the arrest of suspects.
-“Their fate is fixed: They will fall in the fighting or will be arrested.”

-Witnesses said two suspects were discovered hiding in bushes in Port-au-Prince on Thursday by a crowd, some of whom grabbed the men by their shirts and pants, pushing them and occasionally slapping them.
+Witnesses said two suspects were discovered Thursday hiding in bushes in Port-au-Prince by a crowd, some of whom grabbed the men by their shirts and pants, pushing them and occasionally slapping them.

-Police arrived shortly afterward to arrest the men, who were sweating heavily and wearing clothes that seemed to be smeared with mud, an Associated Press journalist at the scene said.
-Officers placed them in the back of a pickup truck and drove away as the crowd ran after them to the nearby police station.
+Police arrested the men, who were sweating heavily and wearing clothes that seemed to be smeared with mud, an Associated Press journalist said.
+Officers put them in the back of a pickup truck and drove away as the crowd ran after them to the nearby police station.

 Once there, some in the crowd chanted: “They killed the president!
 Give them to us.
 We’re going to burn them!”